Professor Jo Edson Ferrie

 I contribute two significant bodies of work.

 First: I am known for my teaching, and influence on teaching of research methods.
 I have pioneered in the teaching of research methods at the University of Glasgow as founding Director of Glasgow Q-Step.
 With major investment from the Nuffield Foundation and the Economic and Social Research Council, I have led a team of quantitative educators to create 6 degrees in the School of Social & Political Sciences; embedding of numerate data skills in the MEduc in the School of Education.
-As Director I pioneered our experiential learning portfolion, delivering more than 30 internships, generating more than 8 years of research investment into the Scottish Economy working with civil and policy partners.
+As Director I pioneered our experiential learning portfolio, delivering more than 30 internships, generating more than 8 years of research investment into the Scottish Economy working with civil and policy partners.

-As Deputy Director for Training, I have delivered a significant, national leadership role with the Scottish Graduate School of Social Sciences.
+As Deputy Director for Training, I delivered a significant, national leadership role with the Scottish Graduate School of Social Sciences.
 I have delivered a training vision that meets student's needs and an evidence base of training needs data shared across the Doctoral Training Partnership of 16 universities.
-During my secondment I have quadrupled the training delivered, set up new interdisciplinary initiatives with DTPs in arts, humanities and computing science and delivered new policies to pay post-graduate and early-career scholars for the outstanding training they facilitate.
+During my secondment I quadrupled the training delivered, set up new interdisciplinary initiatives with DTPs in arts, humanities and computing science and delivered new policies to pay post-graduate and early-career scholars for the outstanding training they facilitate.
 I have published on the skills graduate students need to be academy-ready and industry-ready.
-Working with the ESRC and Technopolis I have influenced the future of data-driven skills, re-imagining the how research skills should be taught to produce confident students able to demonstrate the rigour of their work.
+Working with the ESRC and Technopolis I have influenced the future of data-driven skills, re-imagining how research skills should be taught to produce confident students able to demonstrate the rigour of their work.
 Our 2022 report has impacted underpinning the ESRC's 2022 Post-graduate Training & Development Guidelines and supporting creation of a £2.4million pot to develop methods training across the UK.

 Second: I have a sustained track record of working with external organisations to foster knowledge exchange and impact, particularly around human rights and disability rights.
-I serve on the Research Advisory Group of the Scottish Human Rights Commission and sit on their Steering Group around Human Rights Budgeting.
+I serve on the Research Advisory Group of the Scottish Human Rights Commission and sit on their Human Rights Budgeting Group.
 I have been invited to Scottish Government roundtables to discuss how to move work in this field forward.
 I am Chair of the Board of Trustees for Making Rights real, a new charity in Scotland working with community organisations.
 I have collaborated to secure funding from Corra and the Joseph Rowntree Charitable Trust.
 I have published on how to progress human rights in Scotland.
 I have worked with Close the Gap, the Health and Social Care ALLIANCE Scotland, with Inclusion Scotland and Just Fair with the Social Rights Alliance England to better understand academic practice in the field of knowledge exchange.
 With Dr Kiril Sharapov (Napier) and thanks to UKRI/GCRF funding, I have delivered training to disability-led civil organisations, and academics at the National Academy of Sciences in Ukraine to help them train researchers in using human rights based approaches to research.
 This work has been translated into Ukrainian and Ukrainian sign language.

 Publications